JamesMcCarthy79/Home-Assistant-Config/config/packages/trash_recycle/README.md

 <h4 align="left">Bins Taken Out</h4>
 <p align="left">This automation lets HA know I have taken out the bins and resets the trash recycle reminders for the next week.</p>
 <h4 align="left">Remind Later</h4>
-<p align="left">This automation postpones the trash reminder to 9pm to remind me again before I go to bed, it also plays a TTS message "Ok lazy, Will remind you again before bed!"</p>
+<p align="left">This automation postpones the trash reminder to 9pm to remind me again before I go to bed, it also plays a TTS message "Ok lazy, will remind you again before bed!"</p>
 <h4 align="left">Reset Trash Reminders</h4>
 <p align="left">This automation resets the trash reminders for the next week.</p>
 <hr --- </hr>